aaronlovi/AuthPrototype/README.md

 # AuthPrototype

 This project demonstrates Google Sign-In integration in a Flutter application.
 It allows users to authenticate using their Google accounts and retrieve basic profile information such as name, email, and profile picture.
+The app also integrates with a C# backend for token validation and session management.

 ## Features

 - Google Sign-In authentication
 - Display user profile information
 - Sign-out functionality
 - Force token refresh functionality
+- Backend integration for:
+  - Token validation
+  - Session management
+  - Sign-out synchronization

 ---

 ## Prerequisites

 Before running this project, ensure you have the following:

 1. Flutter installed on your system.
 2. An Android emulator or physical device with Google Play Services.
 3. A Google Cloud Console project configured for Google Sign-In.